 A good first step involves checking the precision of credit reports.
-Parents should initialize by verifying their own credit reports to confirm creditors and loan balances are precise and no inaccuracies or unknown lenders have crept in to their data.
+Parents should initialize by verifying their own credit reports to confirm creditors and loan balances are precise and no inaccuracies or unknown lenders have crept into their data.
 Persons can receive one free report a year from each of the three main credits agencies.
-As credit agencies continuously update their data based on recent activity of credits, it is sensible to reel receipt of each report throughout the year to catch problems as they surface.
+As credit agencies continuously update their data based on the recent activity of credits, it is sensible to reel receipt of each report throughout the year to catch problems as they surface.

-Its apposite to confirm other family members are doing the same once parents authenticate their credits reports are in order.
+Its opposite to confirm other family members are doing the same once parents authenticate their credits reports are in order.
 Adult children can verify whether their own parents are doing the exact checks; even loan free seniors can be aimed at for identity theft and credit scams.

-Families should converse about fraud that gets the best ways to safeguard monetary privacy on paper, online and in face-to-face dealings.
+Families should converse about the fraud that gets the best ways to safeguard monetary privacy on paper, online and in face-to-face dealings.
 Here is a wide-ranging checklist to follow for digital, person-to-person and document safety.

-People who rely on paper statements, receipts and bills confirm that mailboxes are protected from thieves and any document with an account number or recognizing data is demolished before it is put in trash.
-Similarly the same procedure should be applied for the tax returns which are no longer required.
+People who rely on paper statements, receipts and bills confirm that mailboxes are protected from thieves and any document with an account number or recognizing data is demolished before it is put in the trash.
+Similarly, the same procedure should be applied for the tax returns which are no longer required.